DimaSamodurov/browser_crawler/README.md

 ### Integration with test frameworks

-By integrating crawler into the application test suite it would be possible accessing pages and content not easily accessible on real site.
+By integrating browser_crawler into the application test suite it would be possible accessing pages and content not easily accessible on real site.
 E.g. when performing data modifications.